Dønnes Municipality

-Dønnes is a former municipality in the Helgeland traditional region in Nordland county, Norway.
+Dønnes is a former municipality in Nordland county, Norway.
 The 88 km2 municipality existed from 1888 until its dissolution in 1962.
-The former municipality encompassed the northern part of the island of Dønna, the western parts of the islands of Tomma and Løkta, and over 300 smaller surrounding islands, islets, and skerries.
+The area is now part of Dønna Municipality and Nesna Municipality in the traditional district of Helgeland.
+The administrative centre was the village of Dønnes.

+Prior to its dissolution in 1962, the 88 km2 municipality was the 556th largest by area out of the 731 municipalities in Norway.
+Dønnes Municipality was the 548th most populous municipality in Norway with a population of about 1,542.
+The municipality's population density was 17.5 PD/km2 and its population had decreased by 5% over the previous 10-year period.

 Dønnes Church was probably built here at the request of Paul Vågaskalm who was governor of Alstahaug.
 It was built on the site of an older church sometime between 1200 and 1300.
 The characteristic onion dome was added in 1866.
 The church organ, built by Paul Christian Brantzeg, was installed in 1866.

-History
+General information

 Dønnes was established as a municipality on 1 July 1888 when the western part of the old Nesna Municipality was separated to form a new municipality.
-Initially, Dønnes had a population of 1,348.
+Initially, Dønnes Municipality had a population of 1,348.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1962 the municipality of Dønnes ceased to exist.
-The part of Dønnes on the island of Tomma (population: 80) was merged into Nesna Municipality.
-The remainder of Dønnes (population: 1,348) was merged with the part of Herøy Municipality on the island of Dønna (population: 19), Nordvik Municipality (population: 1,293), and the part of Nesna Municipality on the island of Løkta (population: 80) to become the new Dønna Municipality.
+On 1 January 1962, Dønnes Municipality ceased to exist.
+The part of Dønnes Municipality on the island of Tomma (population: 80) was merged into Nesna Municipality.
+The remainder of Dønnes Municipality (population: 1,348) was merged with the part of Herøy Municipality on the island of Dønna (population: 19), all of Nordvik Municipality (population: 1,293), and the part of Nesna Municipality on the island of Løkta (population: 80) to become the new Dønna Municipality.